Siberpone/lazy-pony-prompter/README.md

 ![Filter Editor](images/filters_editor.jpg)

 This tab is used to manage and edit your persistent filters that can then be applied to LPP-generated prompts via selecting them in the `Filters` input on the "Prompts Manager" tab.
 On the left you'll find the `Create or delete a filter` input that is used to manage your filters: type in a new name for a filter and click the ✨ to create a new filter or select an existing filter form a drop-down list and click the ❌ to delete it.

-The `Import Legacy Filters` button underneath is used to convert your pre-1.0.0 saved filter strings to the new system.
-It will create a new persistent filter for each prompt collection that has legacy filter string attached to it and automatically add it to the collection's autoload list.
-You only need to run this once.
+Below, you'll find the file drop area for importing and exporting your locally saved prompts and filters.
+You can export them by clicking the "Export Prompts and Filters" button and then downloading the json file from file drop area.
+You can import prompts and filters data by dragging the previously exported json file onto the file drop area.
+If there is a naming conflict between already existing items and items that are being imported, the existing items take precedence.

 Next you'll find a number of identical filter editors that are used to edit the filters.
 You can adjust the number of editors in the LPP's section of A1111 settings.
 To load up a filter, simply choose it from a drop-down in any of the editors (hit the 🗘 button if the desired filter doesn't appear on the list) and start editing the filter patterns.
 The syntax is exactly the same as described in the [Filtering System](#-filtering-system), but patterns are separated with new lines.
 Click the 💾 button to save changes to the filter.